pandorawebstudio/express-shadow-mirror/README.md

 });
 ```

+## Usage: Express / Node.js
-### Usage: Express / Node.jsDesigned for traditional Node.js servers using Streams.
+### Designed for traditional Node.js servers using Streams.
 This middleware safely "spies" on the stream without consuming it, ensuring compatibility with body-parser.
 ```bash
 File: server.jsJavaScriptimport express from 'express';
 import shadow from 'shadow-traffic-mirror'; // Default import